-So you’ve got yourself a Google Home, and now it’s time to set it up.
+So you’ve got yourself a Google Home or any of the other Nest smart speakers, and now it’s time to set it up.
 No need to worry, since the process only takes a few minutes and doesn’t require any technical knowledge whatsoever.
-We’ll guide you through every step of the way, so you’ll be able to boss around your new smart speaker in no time at all.
+We’ll guide you through every step of the way, so you’ll be able to boss around your new smart speaker in no time.
 Without further ado, here’s how to set up Google Home.
-Also, keep in mind that the setup process is more or less the same for the Google Home Mini and Max smart speakers, as well as the Nest smart displays.
+Also, keep in mind that the setup process is more or less the same for the Nest Mini and Audio smart speakers, as well as the Nest smart displays.

 How to set up Google Home